Getting started with AI Assistant and Nutrient Android SDK

 The initialize method automatically:

-• Checks if the document is already ingested.
+• Checks if documents are already ingested

-• Ingests the document if necessary.
+• Ingests documents if necessary

-• Establishes a socket connection.
+• Establishes a socket connection

-• Retrieves the session history.
+• Retrieves the session history (if enabled)

-1. Check if a document is already ingested:
+1. Check if documents are already ingested:

 val result = aiAssistant.checkIfDocumentIsAlreadyIngested(documentId, fileHash)

-2. Ingest a document:
+2. Ingest documents:

 val ingestionResponse = aiAssistant.ingestDocument(dataProvider, jwtToken)

-3. Establish a socket connection:
+3. Initialize socket connection:

-4. Retrieve the session history:
+4. Retrieve session history separately:

 val history = aiAssistant.getSessionHistory()